 Buyers also consider G over H diamonds for fancy cuts with large facets.

 Lastly, G color diamonds pair well with rose or yellow gold settings.
-These colors have the potential to cause a diamond to appear darker.

 For example, this engagement ring with a G color diamond is set in rose gold.

 The diamond will still appear colorless even when paired with that setting.

 G and H color diamonds are popular choices because of the value they offer compared to ones in the colorless category.